shakes76/PatternAnalysis-2024/recognition/siamese-classifier-47044232/README.md

 ### Triplet Loss Basics
 Triplet loss has been seen as very effective in face recognition and other areas where the dataset is not consisten in noise.
-That is, the images can of different perspectives viewing the subject, the camera used to take the image and many other things (see the section regarding [the dataset](#the-dataset) to see why this applies well).
+That is, the images can of different perspectives viewing the subject, the camera used to take the image and many other things (see the section regarding [The Dataset](#the-dataset) to see why this applies well).
 As seen in the image below, triplet loss instead has the Siamese network process three images:
 - **the anchor**: Any image in the dataset.
 - **the positive**: An image of the same class as the anchor.